Neurodevelopmental disorder: Consequences

-The multitude of neurodevelopmental disorders span a wide range of associated symptoms and severity, resulting in different degrees of mental, emotional, physical, and economic consequences for individuals, and in turn families, social groups, and society.
+The multitude of neurodevelopmental disorders spans a wide range of associated symptoms and severity, resulting in different degrees of mental, emotional, physical, and economic consequences for individuals, and in turn families, social groups, and society.

 Causes

-The development of the nervous system is tightly regulated and timed; it is influenced by both genetic programs and the environment.
+The development of the nervous system is tightly regulated and timed; it is influenced by both genetic programs and the prenatal environment.
 Any significant deviation from the normal developmental trajectory early in life can result in missing or abnormal neuronal architecture or connectivity.
 Because of the temporal and spatial complexity of the developmental trajectory, there are many potential causes of neurodevelopmental disorders that may affect different areas of the nervous system at different times and ages.
-These range from social deprivation, genetic and metabolic diseases, immune disorders, infectious diseases, nutritional factors, physical trauma, and toxic and environmental factors.
+These range from social deprivation, genetic and metabolic diseases, immune disorders, infectious diseases, nutritional factors, physical trauma, and toxic and prenatal environmental factors.
 Some neurodevelopmental disorders, such as autism and other pervasive developmental disorders, are considered multifactorial syndromes which have many causes that converge to a more specific neurodevelopmental manifestation.
+Some deficits may be predicted from observed deviations in the maturation patterns of the infant gut microbiome.

 Social deprivation

 Deprivation from social and emotional care causes severe delays in brain and cognitive development.
 Studies with children growing up in Romanian orphanages during Nicolae Ceauşescu's regime reveal profound effects of social deprivation and language deprivation on the developing brain.
 These effects are time-dependent.
 The longer children stayed in negligent institutional care, the greater the consequences.
-By contrast, adoption at an early age mitigated some of the effects of earlier institutionalization (abnormal psychology).
+By contrast, adoption at an early age mitigated some of the effects of earlier institutionalization.

 Genetic disorders

-A prominent example of a genetically determined neurodevelopmental disorder is Trisomy 21, also known as Down syndrome.
+A prominent example of a genetically determined neurodevelopmental disorder is trisomy 21, also known as Down syndrome.
 This disorder usually results from an extra chromosome 21, although in uncommon instances it is related to other chromosomal abnormalities such as translocation of the genetic material.
-It is characterized by short stature, epicanthal (eyelid) folds, abnormal fingerprints, and palm prints, heart defects, poor muscle tone (delay of neurological development), and intellectual disabilities (delay of intellectual development).
+It is characterized by short stature, epicanthal (eyelid) folds, abnormal fingerprints and palm prints, heart defects, poor muscle tone (delay of neurological development), and intellectual disabilities (delay of intellectual development).

 Less commonly known genetically determined neurodevelopmental disorders include Fragile X syndrome.
 Fragile X syndrome was first described in 1943 by Martin and Bell, studying persons with family history of sex-linked "mental defects".
 Rett syndrome, another X-linked disorder, produces severe functional limitations.
 Williams syndrome is caused by small deletions of genetic material from chromosome 7.

-The most common recurrent Copy Number Variant disorder is 22q11.2 deletion syndrome (formerly DiGeorge or velocardiofacial syndrome), followed by Prader-Willi syndrome and Angelman syndrome.
+The most common recurrent copy number variation disorder is DiGeorge syndrome (22q11.2 deletion syndrome), followed by Prader-Willi syndrome and Angelman syndrome.